-Mr. Scott E. Wilson, CPG (10965), Registered Member of SME (4025107) and President of Resource Development Associates Inc., is an independent consulting geologist specializing in Mineral Reserve and Resource calculation reporting, mining project analysis and due diligence evaluations.
-He is acting as the Qualified Person, as defined in NI 43-101, for the Mineral Resource estimate and has reviewed and approved the estimate contained herein.
+Mr. Scott E. Wilson, CPG (10965), Registered Member of SME (4025107) and President of Resource Development Associates Inc., is an independent consulting geologist specializing in Mineral Reserve and Mineral Resource calculation reporting, mining project analysis and due diligence evaluations.
+He has acted as the Qualified Person, as defined in NI 43-101, for the Mineral Resource estimate and the Technical Report.
 Mr. Wilson has over 29 years of experience in surface mining, resource estimation and strategic mine planning.
 Mr. Wilson and Resource Development Associates Inc. are independent of the Company under NI 43-101.
 Mr. Wilson, a Qualified Person, has verified the data underlying the information disclosed herein by reviewing the reports of AAL and all procedures undertaken for QA/QC.
 All matters were consistent and accurate accordingly to his professional judgment.
 There were no limitations on the verification process.